esolutionsone/REST-API-Explorer-Example/README.md

 ## Components
 The "Testing Project" Component (ie. the REST API Explorer component) and the sub-components it's comprised of are detailed in this section.

-### Rest API Explorer
+## Rest API Explorer
-text
+This is the "parent" component!
+It's what is selectable in UI Builder, it leverages all of the sub-components below, and it sets up the key information like initial state, properties, etc. This is comprised of the index.js and styles.scss files in the src directory.

 ## Choice Input
 The choice input component renders a select / choice box.
 It is comprised of an index.js & style.css file.
 The REST API component uses this component handle the Method: GET / POST selection.
+To properly leverage this component, it should be nested within a `<form>` tag.

 Inputs: